Ocean Casino Resort: Ocean (2018–present)

 With the takeover by the new owners and under the direction of the trustee Eric Matejevich, the property was renamed Ocean Casino Resort on April 10, 2019, to indicate a shift in direction and the emphasis on its casino operation.

 On December 28, 2020, Ocean Casino Resort announced the opening of "The Cove", a new high-limit slots area covering 7,450-square-feet.
 The new development cost around $2 million and houses approximately 140 slot machines.
 The Cove also contains a bar with a selection of alcohol with cocktail service and a dedicated cage.

 In 2022, the Casino debuted a new sports bar and gaming area called “The Gallery Bar, Book & Games,” with a 100-foot elevated bar and lounge and 140 feet of LED walls.
 Additionally, a $75 million investment resulted in the completion of 460 guest rooms and suites on 12 floors, which had sat empty since the building was constructed.
+These rooms are called BLU Rooms.
 Serendipity 3, a NYC restaurant, opened an outpost in the hotel on June 1, 2022, followed by a new Starbucks that summer.

-The resort will undergo a $50 million renovation starting in 2025.
-The renovations will include a refurbishment of 559 hotel rooms, expanded casino space, new restaurants and an eighteen hole mini-putt golf course.
+The resort underwent a $50 million renovation in 2025.
+It refurbished 559 hotel rooms, making every room on the property a BLU room, expanded casino space, new restaurants and an eighteen hole mini golf course called Ocean's 18.

+The Ilitch family purchased a 50% stake in the property from Luxor Capital in 2021, and then purchased the other 50% in 2026.